 ITOR advances cancer care on multiple levels, facilitating pioneering research as well as clinical care delivery.
 ITOR is committed to translational medicine, which is a branch of medical research that forges a direct link between basic research and patient care.
 In the case of drug therapies, translational medicine refers to the translation of basic research into beneficial drug treatments for patients.

 ITOR focuses on discovering and developing drugs that help people who have cancer.

 The HPL, which is working with a limited number of patients on a pilot basis, is a collaborative effort between Greenville Health System and the University of South Carolina School of Medicine Greenville.
-While its focus is on cancer survivor patients in the GHS Cancer Institute, the lab will ultimately serve all GHS clinical populations.
+While its focus is on cancer survivor patients in the Prisma Health Cancer Institute, the lab will ultimately serve all Prisma Health clinical populations.

 HPL traditionally have been the province of elite athletes who use the state-of-the-art analysis to improve performance.
 This the first time that an HPL has been used by a cancer institute to measure the changes in post-treatment cancer survivors — from whole body function all the way down the cellular level — in an effort to improve patient health and outcomes.